Olukeye/social-app/README.md

 user sign up
 user can login
 user can update
-Follow and
+follow & unFollow

 POST 📯
 Make a post
 Update a post
 Delete a post
-Like and unlike a post
+like and unLike a post

 ```